frosttechequities/migratio-program-service/everything you need to know/project_documentation.md

 - Added better error handling for authentication failures
 - Implemented a singleton pattern for the Supabase client to prevent multiple instances

+### 4. Assessment Results Page Issues - RESOLVED
+The assessment results page was showing "No Matching Programs Found" even when recommendations were being generated.
+This was due to:

+- **Data Flow Issues**: Recommendations were being generated but not properly passed to the Redux store.
+- **Error Handling Issues**: No proper error handling or fallback mechanisms for missing or invalid data.
+- **Inconsistent Data Format**: Different parts of the application expected different data formats.
+- **UI Rendering Issues**: The UI component wasn't properly checking for the existence of recommendations.

+**Implemented Solutions**:
+- Updated the assessment service to include recommendations in the response
+- Enhanced the Redux slice to properly handle and store recommendations
+- Implemented comprehensive error handling with multiple fallback layers
+- Added validation for all data structures to prevent undefined/null values
+- Standardized the data format throughout the application
+- Improved the logic for determining which recommendations to display
+- Added fallback data when no recommendations are available

 ## Deployment

 ### Netlify Deployment